northws/genie/README.md

     ```bash
     pip install -e .
     ```
+    If you encounter any issues while setting up the environment, you can also directly use the Docker image we provide.
+    ```bash
+    docker pull ghcr.io/northws/genie:v1
+    ```
 3.  **Setup Data (Optional):**
     For training, you need to download and preprocess the SCOPe dataset.
     ```bash